 Our Next Episode Airs:

-Are you enjoying The Bryan Museum’s fun, exciting, and engaging web series featuring historian and reenactor, Dennis Jones!
-Tune in to the 6th episode on November 24 at 5:30 PM!
+Enjoy The Bryan Museum’s fun, exciting, and engaging web series featuring historian and reenactor, Dennis Jones!
 RSVP below to receive notifications when NEW episodes are out.

 The saying goes, money makes the world go ‘round.
 In this video, learn about the history of money in Texas.
 Dennis Jones shows examples of the Spanish real, the escudo, pieces of eight, and the “bit.”
 Learn about the importance, or unimportance of money, and how it was counted.